asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

                   description: Reaction timestamp
         type:
           type: string
-          description: ""
         accepts_response_payload:
           type: boolean
-          description: ""
-        retry_attempt:
-          type: integer
-          description: ""
-        retry_reason:
-          type: string
-          description: ""

     acknowledge:
       type: object
       properties:
         envelope_id:
           type: string
-          description: ""
+          description: 'Unique ID of acknowledged payload'
         payload:
           type: object
-          description: ""
+          description: 'Optional payload of event'
 ```

 ## Define channels
 Since the `Heart-Counter` makes use of just one WebSocket channel for communication you can define the `root` channel.
-However, this one channel can accomodate different types of message, so it is important to utilize the `messages` attribute to provide a key value pair of all the message types the application can expect which in our example is the `hello`, `reaction` and `acknowledge` message.
+The channel can accommodate different types of messages, which in our example is the `hello`, `reaction` and `acknowledge` message.

-You can refer the [last]() tutorial on how the `bindings` attribute is used here to represent the generated WebSocket URL.

 ```
 channels: